 Bad example: “How much do you love this app?”

 Good example: On a scale of 1-5 (1=Strongly Recommend, 5=Not recommend at all), how likely would want to use this app?

 In general people are doing this in their spare time for a small incentive.
 Make it quick, effective, interesting and tailored to them to keep answers candid and engaged.

 Take a deep look at your questions, are they all necessary?
 Are you asking the same questions but in a different way?
 Do’t be afraid to cut content if it allows the user to engage quicker.

 Run a simple pilot study to check for errors

 It’s always a good idea to test before launch to scan for inefficiencies.
 Send it to a couple workmates to get their eyes and opinions on it.
-If the question deems faulty once the study is launched, all relative data received will be flawed and disregarded.
+Make sure you recruit to include the first participant as a pilot study to gauge quality of the study itself.
+Make following changes if needed before you officially launch the study, otherwise all relative data received could be flawed and disregarded.